-Autoflow to Storage Chamber Rotary Switch Interconnect
+Autoflow to Storage Chamber Rotary Switch Inerconnect

-The 110V AC rotary switch located in the storage tank is used to inform the computer on the availability of wet grain.
-The Storage Chamber Rotary switch is mounted 3' below the fan/heater unit(s).
-The Storage Chamber Rotary switch use 110V AC to power the motor and 12V DC+ to switch a signal back to the computer.
+The 110V AC Rotary switch located in the storage tank is used to inform the computer on the availability of wet grain.
+The Storage Chamber Rotary Switch is mounted three (3) feet below the fan/heater unit(s).
+The Storage Chamber Rotary Switch use 110V AC to power the motor and 12V DC + to switch a signal back to the computer.

-To wire the storage chamber rotary switch to the Autoflow control box do the following:
+To wire the Storage Chamber Rotary Switch to the Autoflow Control Box do the following:

-- 1. Run five (5) control wires from the Autoflow control box to the Storage Chamber Rotary switch. - 2.
-Connect the wires as shown in Figure 4H.
+- 1) Run five (5) control wires from the Autoflow Control Box to the Storage Chamber Rotary Switch. - 2) Connect the wires as shown in figure 22.